1977 Dan-Air Boeing 707 crash: History of aircraft

-History of flight
+Flight

-The flight was a three-legged originating from London Heathrow Airport to Athens (Hellinikon Airport), which was uneventful; from Athens it then proceeded to Nairobi (Jomo Kenyatta International Airport).
+The three-legged flight originated from London Heathrow Airport to Athens (Hellinikon Airport), which was uneventful; from Athens it then proceeded to Nairobi (Jomo Kenyatta International Airport).
 Departure from Nairobi for Lusaka on the final leg occurred as planned at 07:17, 14 May.

 The 707 cruised at flight level 310 for about two hours, after which it was cleared for descent to flight level 110.
 Flight level 110 was reached at approximately 09:23, and clearance was granted to begin descent towards a target of flight level 70.
 Just before 09:30, clearance to descend to 6000 ft was granted, and moments later the plane was cleared to make a visual approach to runway 10.
 A few minutes later, witnesses saw the entire right horizontal stabiliser and elevator assembly detach from the aircraft.
 The aircraft subsequently lost pitch control and entered a nose-dive from about 800 ft to ground level, destroying the aircraft on impact.

 There were no survivors among the five crew members and one jumpseat passenger on board the aircraft.
 There were no other fatalities on the ground.
 The wreckage was located approximately 12010 ft from the runway.